prajitdas/EBXPrivacy/README.md

 Don't forget to mention the *UID* of the application to look into, when relevant.

 <a name="FAQ15"></a>
-**(15) Where does XPrivacy store its settings?**
+**(15) Where does EBXPrivacy store its settings?**

-XPrivacy's restrictions, settings, and usage data are stored in an sqlite3 database in this folder:
+EBXPrivacy's restrictions, settings, and usage data are stored in an sqlite3 database in this folder:

 ```
 /data/system/xprivacy